 According to Griffin and Tyrrell again, real spirituality is not about reading or listening to scriptures, praying or chanting in a church, mosque, or temple once a week, or going on summer retreats, but is more about refining patterns of perception.

-CBT can never do this because it doesn’t work on this level.
+CBT can never do this (especially AI apps that use CBT techniques) because it doesn’t work on this level.
 It is too conscious-based.
 And we are far more than just our conscious minds.

 In hypnotherapy, by using the REM state, we are more able to refine these unconscious patterns of perception – how we see ourselves and the world around us – and by so doing, become free from old conditioning.